DjangoGirls/tutorial/deploy/README.md

     venv
     __pycache__
     staticfiles
+    local_settings.py

 and save it.
 The dot on the beginning of the file name is important!
-This will tell Heroku to ignore this file and don't use it.
+As you can see, we're now telling Heroku to ignore `local_settings.py` and don't download it, so it's only available on your computer (locally).

 Next, we’ll create a new git repository and save our changes.
 Go to your console and run this commands: